Rockingham Hotel: Description and history

 The former Rockingham Hotel stands in downtown Portsmouth, on the north side of State Street between Middle and Fleet Streets.
 It is a five-story brick building, built in a conscious imitation of the 1785 home of Woodbury Langdon, a prominent merchant and politician which previously occupied the site.
 Its facade presents as two five-bay structures set side-by-side, each with a central entrance sheltered by a projecting rectangular portico.
 Two-story oriel window bays project above the entrances on the third and fourth floors.
 Stringcourses of brownstone trim separate the first and second floors, and the fourth and fifth floors.
 The building facade incorporates lions, terra cotta sculptures of the Four Seasons of Man, and busts of Langdon and Frank Jones, who built the hotel in 1885.

-Thomas Coburn converted the Langdon house into a hotel which opened November 1, 1833.
-Frank Jones, a Portsmouth mayor, congressman, and prominent local brewer bought it in 1870, tore it down, and built a Second Empire hotel building on the site.
+Thomas Coburn converted the Langdon house into a hotel which opened on November 1, 1833.
+Frank Jones, a Portsmouth mayor, congressman, and prominent local brewer, bought it in 1870, tore it down, and built a Second Empire hotel building on the site.
 After a fire in 1884, Jones built the present structure.
 Through these constructions, the dining room of Woodbury Langdon, a high-quality rendition of domestic Georgian design, was retained.

 A hotel until 1973, the premises, either as the home of Langdon or one of the two hotel structures, hosted presidents George Washington, Franklin Pierce, James K. Polk, Theodore Roosevelt, Chester A. Arthur, William H. Taft and John F. Kennedy.

-Serving diners since the re-opening in 1887, the eastern entrance to the building enters upon a ladies' parlor to the left and a sitting room to the right.
+Serving diners since the re-opening in 1887, the eastern entrance to the building opens onto a ladies' parlor to the left and a sitting room to the right.
 The elaborately decorated parlor, until recently referred to as the "Gold Room", has been converted to the bar that serves the nearby dining room.
-The latter, extending across the northeast rear of the building's main block, is now a commercial restaurant purchased by Adrienne and Paul Waterman in 2023 - The Library Restaurant.
+The latter, extending across the northeast rear of the building's main block, is now a commercial restaurant purchased by Adrienne and Paul Waterman in 2023, the Library Restaurant.
 This room is one of the most elaborately decorated in the building.
-The mahogany woodwork is finished in a colonial revival style with pilasters that suggest those in the original Langdon dining room.
+The mahogany woodwork is finished in a Colonial Revival style, with pilasters that suggest those in the original Langdon dining room.
 Both the room's frieze and the mahogany-framed mantelpiece at the east end are ornamented with carved arabesques and festoons in a neo-Adamesque style that evokes the Federal period heritage of the hotel and the city of Portsmouth.
-The celling of the dining room is divided into geometric panels by a network of mahogany mouldings, and these panels are alternately filled with Lincrusta-Walton linoleum and with trompe I'oeil frescoes painted by John Gannon of Manchester, New Hampshire.
+The celling of the dining room is divided into geometric panels by a network of mahogany mouldings, and these panels are alternately filled with Lincrusta-Walton linoleum and with trompe l'oeil frescoes painted by John Gannon of Manchester, New Hampshire.
 Original Shreve, Crump & Low lighting lines the walls.